AlbertoIzq/Concert_Blazor_API/README.md

   - Implement refresh token as well
   - Implement GetAll method only for Admin to retrieve also soft deleted items
   - Split Delete endpoint into Delete and HardDelete to be able to allow only Admin to use HardDelete
+  - Add a running background service, like I did in Library Manager???
+  - Add CreatedBy, UpdatedBy and DeletedBy fields to Base Entity

 _BUGS_